 Bedroom tax rules cut help with the rent for council and housing association tenants.
 Discretionary housing payments help some to make up a shortfall.
 The benefit cap limits the total amount of benefits if you are out of work.

-From April 2013, the benefit cap places an upper limit on the total amount of benefits that can be claimed, affecting many families and single parents
+The benefit cap places an upper limit on the total amount of benefits that can be claimed, affecting many families and single parents

 Discretionary housing payments (DHP) could help you if you get housing benefit but can't afford to pay all your rent.
 Payments are usually for a short time